modulocity/automationstationgame.com/_pages/draft.md

   <source src="https://i.imgur.com/tDLaw1d.mp4" type="video/mp4" />
 </video>

 The canister has two modes: input and output mode.
 In input mode, items can be added to the top slot of the canister where they will be sucked inside.
-Once an item is stored inside, a hologram will appear on top showing that more of that type can be inserted.
+Once an item is stored inside, a hologram will appear on top showing that more items of that type can be inserted.
 When in output mode, items will materialize into the top slot of the canister until it is empty.
 The canister automatically switches to input mode when empty and output mode when full.
 The mode can also be switched manually with a button press.

  You can see the manual mode switching in the gif below: